 But if you’re not satisfied with just learning a few Arabic words in K-12, you can head to UCLA after finishing your SATs and delve into it in more depth there.

 Take advantage of Arabic courses on your doorstep

 At University of California Los Angeles (UCLA) Arabic language courses will help you reach a higher linguistic level and learn about the different aspects of Arabic culture and civilization.

 You will not only learn the language, but its grammar, its vocabulary, and above all you will be taught to speak Arabic and work on your Arabic pronunciation.
-Practicing conversation with teachers and students alike will be key to your developing fluency in the Arabic language.
+Practising conversation with teachers and students alike will be key to your developing fluency in the Arabic language.

-Arabic classes at UCLA in Los Angeles can be undertaken by students, employees, or even retired persons curious about learning a new language!
+Arabic classes at UCLA in Los Angeles can be undertaken by students, employees, or even retired people curious about learning a new language!
 There are no limits, and learning Arabic is possible at any age and any stage of life, no matter your current proficiency!